-Two months before my husband and I got married we bought a fixer upper in the perfect neighborhood in the city we were living in.
+Two months before my husband and I got married we bought a fixer-upper in the perfect neighborhood in the city we were living in.
 We knew he had two months to fix it up and get it to our standard of liveable before we combined households and moved in.
+I never realized how difficult it was to survive Home Improvement projects with a spouse!

-We were so ill prepared for what we were going to take on as a “happily engaged” couple.
+Looking back, we were so ill prepared for what we were going to take on as a “happily engaged” couple.
 We had set a budget and had an idea of what we needed to do, but that was about it.
-We had never worked on a project together before, never really talked about decorating, or desires so you could say that we were going in blindly to the project.
+We were blindly heading into this project having never worked on a project together before, never really talked about decorating, or desires.

 Evidently upset at this point, my sweet soon to be husband asked what the matter was and I told him point blank that I didn’t like him being controlling and that I got to help make decisions, especially where I was going to start painting.